ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

 I write a fair amount, both prose and software.
 One of the tools I use when I write is [Git](https://git-scm.com).
 Git was initially developed to be useful for programmers, but I have found it to be useful for writing as well.
 In fact I used Git extensively while writing this blog post!

 I’m going to show you why you might want to use Git for personal and collaborative writing projects.
 It protects from data loss, eases collaborative work, and helps you manage revisions.
-Most of the how-to stuff I’ll leave to the plethora of excellent guides that have already been created.
+Most of the how-to stuff I’ll leave to the plethora of excellent guides that have already been created and instead focus on bigger-picture reasons and use cases.

 ## The Headache